 Part of trying to make food allergies manageable is identifying what would transform the lives of food-allergic individuals.
 Since there are so many immediate needs of the food allergy community, it is a daunting task.
 Despite the many different possibilities, however, the hopes that patients and their families have communicated to me tend to fall into three general areas.
 They could be thought of as the three food allergy wishes to ask from a proverbial genie!

 The first wish is for improved social awareness.
 Food allergy needs its own “#metoo” moment.
 Making fun of people with food allergies needs to stop, and the systematic isolationism, bullying and intimidation that have made life so unpleasant for so many children has to end.

 There may be no other disease where performers consistently make fun of a medical condition as they do with food allergy.
-It is so twisted that murder by food allergy is perceived as a clever plot line in Hollywood (see the recent “Peter Rabbit” children’s movie).
+It is so twisted that murder by food allergy is perceived as a clever plot line in Hollywood (for e.g. the 2018 “Peter Rabbit” children’s movie).
 Since social awareness has finally hit Hollywood, in a manner unlike anything seen before, I hope that this new sense of the unacceptable extends to food allergies as well.

 I also would like treatment that you could give yourself if you’re having an allergic reaction that stops the reaction entirely.
 This would let you go on and live your life without having to head to the emergency room or take other measures.